Online Bingo Offers

 The Lobby – This is where you will find the different bingo games listed.

 Bingo Rooms – The different bingo rooms are listed in the lobby.
-Each bingo room will be running a seperate game of bingo.
+Each bingo room will be running a separate game of bingo.
 These will have varying game formats, with different ticket prices, prizes and numbers of players.
 Whilst in real life bingo, you could only play in one bingo room at a time, you will often find players online playing in multiple rooms.

 Game – A bingo game only takes a few minutes, and a new one will usually start shortly after.
 The player has to buy into each new game, which will see the player given new cards and a new set of balls will be called.
 Some bingo games will have 90 balls, and some have 75.

 Bingo Cards – when you buy into a game, you are buying bingo cards.
-You can often buy multiple cards, with each card being a seperate entry into the game.
+You can often buy multiple cards, with each card being a separate entry into the game.
 So if you buy 10 tickets worth 10p each, you will spend £1.
 You will then have 10 chances to win in the game.